-Andrew is a member of the Central Arizona Estate Planning Society, and is a lifetime member of the Miami University Alumni Association and the University of Toledo Alumni Association.
-He volunteers with Pets on Wheels of Scottsdale by spending time at local hospitals and recovery facilities and other community events with his Cairn Terrier Mazey, and also volunteers for Col. Potter Cairn Terrier Rescue Network to transport surrendered dogs.
+Andrew is a member of the Scottsdale Bar Association, a lifetime member of the Miami University Alumni Association and the University of Toledo Alumni Association.
+He volunteers for the Scottsdale Bar Association Legal Clinic, holds free estate planning seminars at local businesses and also volunteers for Col. Potter Cairn Terrier Rescue Network to transport surrendered dogs.

 Andrew is originally from Ohio and is a third-generation attorney.
 After beginning his practice in Ohio he relocated to Arizona in 2009.
 He enjoys spending time with his wife and business partner Amanda, as well as being outdoors golfing, hiking, biking and with his dogs.
 He also loves to travel and work on home improvement projects in his spare time.